 2. Spend a Night at a Traditional Homestay

-Top tip: Bring some warm clothes and extra socks, as it can get quite cold at night time, especially in Sapa.
+Top Tip: Bring some warm clothes and extra socks, as it can get quite cold at night time, especially in Sa Pa.

 3. Cycle Through the Rice Paddies in Mai Chau

-While some might consider Mai Chau to be very firmly on the Vietnam backpacker trail, it feels like you are miles away from all-night parties and motorbike-mayhem.
+While some might consider Mai Chau to be very firmly on the Vietnam backpacker trail, it feels like you are miles away from all-night parties and motorbike mayhem.

 Cycling through the rice paddies, stopping only to take a dip in a fresh-water stream or to let a herd of buffalo cross the road, is one of the most relaxing activities you will do in Vietnam.
 You’ll love stopping to play with local kids, and the farmers working in the fields are very welcoming.
 Some might even stop to let you take some photographs with them.

-Top tip: Don’t bring your expensive camera or any valuables you don’t want to get wet.
+Top Tip: Don’t bring your expensive camera or any valuables you don’t want to get wet.
 It rains a lot.
-And, while travel insurance is important to have, not all will cover water damage!
+And, while travel insurance is important to have, not all will cover water damage.

-4. Party All Night at Hanoi Backpacker’s Hostel
+4. Party All Night at Hanoi Backpackers Hostel

 This hostel also guarantees a wild night out.
-It’s a pretty mad place if I’m honest.
+It’s a pretty mad place, if I’m honest.
 It’s sort of like walking into a nightclub that is, in fact, a hostel.
 It’s impossible not to make friends here, and every last staff member is totally bonkers.

-If you’re a guest, they give out FREE BEER every night at 17:00, and they have more happy hours than you can count on both hands.
-Read this post if you’re looking for more fun things to do in Hanoi.
+If you’re a guest, they give out FREE BEER every night at 5 PM, and they have more happy hours than you can count on both hands.

-5. Learn How To Ride a Buffalo
+5. Learn How to Ride a Buffalo

 6. Buy a Cheesy T-Shirt and Wear It With Pride

-Top tip: Never settle on the first price given.
+Top Tip: Never settle on the first price given.
 Bargain, bargain, bargain!

 7. Walk Down Hanoi’s Famous Train Street

 This hidden find was one of my favorite things to see in Vietnam.
 Mainly because so few people know about it.
-Essentially there’s a very narrow residential street near the train station that a massive train passes through twice a day.
+Essentially, there’s a very narrow residential street near the train station that a massive train passes through twice a day.

-Top tip: Get there 30 minutes before the train and expect the train to arrive early.
+Top Tip: Get there 30 minutes before the train and expect the train to arrive early.

 8. Spend an Evening at Beer Corner in Hanoi

-Top tip: Go early to snap up a chair in one of the more popular spots.
+Top Tip: Go early to snap up a chair in one of the more popular spots.

 9. Make Friends With a Hmong Family

 Making new friends along the road is always a huge part of one’s travels, and Vietnam was no different.
-Many of the young Hmong girls up in Sapa had a high English level, which helped a lot.
+Many of the young Hmong girls up in Sa Pa had a high English level, which helped a lot.
 They also love to chat and have a lot to say on various topics.
 So, feel free to start up conversations with them.

 When you step off the bus, these young girls warmly greet you and want to take you hiking.
 Befriending locals and talking to them teaches you so much about the area and their way of life.
-They might even offer you homemade friendship bracelets as a small gift and unspoken agreement that you’ll visit again.
+They might even offer you homemade friendship bracelets as a small gift and an unspoken agreement that you’ll visit again.

 One of the more unusual things to do in Vietnam (at least from a Western standpoint) is to visit the rural market.
 Be warned that these are not for the faint of heart, so make sure you do your research before visiting.

 You might not recognize half of what’s for sale.
 There will be huge chunks of raw meat, animal carcasses, and bowls of blood full of oddities.
-While it may look and smell odd, remember to be respectful of others’ cultures and practices regardless if you understand them or not.
+While it may look and smell odd, remember to be respectful of other cultures and practices regardless if you understand them or not.

-Top tip: Don’t visit if you’re already feeling queasy.
-And, unless you know what you’re tasting, I’d suggest just to look, but don’t eat.
+Top Tip: Don’t visit if you’re already feeling queasy.
+And, unless you know what you’re tasting, I’d suggest just to look but don’t eat.
 Because you’re not used to some things here, you have no idea how your body will react to them.

 11. Enjoy a Glass of the World’s Cheapest Beer